Bob can't get enough of the incredible cacophony of awesomeness that is San Francisco's Chinatown.

-San Francisco's Chinatown is a hot tourist destination that is actually deserves of its crowds.
-SF's Chinatown is one of the largest Chinatowns outside of Asia, and if you come to visit, you'll likely believe it.
+San Francisco's Chinatown is a hot tourist destination that is actually deserving of its crowds.
+It's one of the largest Chinatowns outside of Asia and is well worth a visit.

-Rich in both culture and fantastic food, the area is the one of the best examples of how delicious America's melting pot (or tossed salad, if you prefer) can get.
-Any visitor, or local, who wants to get a complete view of San Francisco simply can't skip over this district.
-Visiting San Francisco Chinatown - whether for souvenirs, history, or snacks - is a must.
+Rich in both culture and fantastic food, the area is one of the best examples of how delicious America's melting pot (or tossed salad, if you prefer) can get.
+Any visitor—or local—who wants to get a complete view of San Francisco simply can't skip over this district.
+Visiting Chinatown—whether for souvenirs, history, or snacks—is a must.

-This hub is only a brief overview of the things SF's Chinatown has to offer, but I hope you enjoy it anyway!
-Comments and feedback are greatly appreciated.
+This is only a brief overview of the things this area has to offer, but I hope you enjoy it anyway!

 If you'd prefer to not take the F-line, there are still other alternatives.
 If you're staying somewhere that's a bit far from Chinatown, I'd suggest just coughing up the cash and taking a taxi.
 However, there's still a problem with traffic, though it's much less frustrating when you can sit and take pictures rather than having to yell at tourists stopped in the middle of the road.

 If you're up for it, the buses have a good link into Chinatown.
-I don't usually take those buses, so I'm not very familiar with the schedules, but here's a link to the bus page on Chinatowns's website and the SF Transportation Municipal Agency's page, which will give you all the information you could want about getting around the city.
+I don't usually take those buses, so I'm not very familiar with the schedules.
+But you can visit the bus page on Chinatowns's website and the SF Transportation Municipal Agency's page, which will give you all the information you could want about getting around the city.

 Once you get there, the best way to explore Chinatown is to simply walk around.
 If you easily tire, you can always take a break in one of their many dim-sum places, restaurants, or just around to a park to people-watch.
 You'll actually see much more without your car.